peppelinux/federation-wallet/openid-federation-wallet-1_0.md

   "tos_uri": "https://vavuso.example.com/tos"
 }
 ```
-**Figure 4**: Trust Mark to be included in a Leaf Entity Configuration, which payload states Leaf's compliance in interacting with under-age End-User.
+**Example 2**: Trust Mark to be included in a Leaf Entity Configuration, which payload states Leaf's compliance in interacting with under-age End-User.

 # Federation Trust Discovery Use Cases